Demeter: Demeter and Iasion

 Homer's Odyssey (c. late 8th century BC) contains perhaps the earliest direct references to the myth of Demeter and her consort Iasion, a Samothracian hero whose name may refer to bindweed, a small white flower that frequently grows in wheat fields.
-In the Odyssey, Calypso describes how Demeter, "without disguise", made love to Iasion.
+In the Odyssey, Calypso describes how Demeter, "without disguise", had sex with Iasion.
 "So it was when Demeter of the braided tresses followed her heart and lay in love with Iasion in the triple-furrowed field; Zeus was aware of it soon enough and hurled the bright thunderbolt and killed him."
 However, Ovid states that Iasion lived up to old age as the husband of Demeter.
 In ancient Greek culture, part of the opening of each agricultural year involved the cutting of three furrows in the field to ensure its fertility.

 Hesiod expanded on the basics of this myth.
 According to him, the liaison between Demeter and Iasion took place at the wedding of Cadmus and Harmonia in Crete.
 Demeter, in this version, had lured Iasion away from the other revellers.
 Hesiod says that Demeter subsequently gave birth to Plutus.